TEDxAuckland/tedx-auckland-site/src/_videos/no-regrets.md

 She has also had 4 sold-out solo seasons (2010, 2011, 2012, 2013) at the New Zealand International Comedy Festival, and was invited to Melbourne International Comedy Festival in 2013 where she had a hugely successful sell-out season and appeared on the televised Oxfam Comedy Gala and Comedy Up Late.

 Urzila is one of New Zealand’s funniest comedians, male or female, and is a true star on the rise.

-About TEDx, x = independently organized event In the spirit of ideas worth spreading, TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
-At a TEDx event, TEDTalks video and live speakers combine to spark deep discussion and connection in a small group.
-These local, self-organized events are branded TEDx, where x = independently organized TED event.
-The TED Conference provides general guidance for the TEDx program, but individual TEDx events are self-organized.* (*Subject to certain rules and regulations)